 - The inner lining has no stitching, so some people have commented that it tends to come out sometimes when taking off the gloves.

-- All the fingers of the gloves have the same size which effects the dexterity.
+- All the fingers of the gloves have the same size which affects the dexterity.

 - The gloves are a good choice for MIG welding.
 However, if your welding requires a lot of precision and working in tight places, you might find it uncomfortable working in these loose-fitting welding gloves.